 The ensuing conversation was lively and productive.
 It led me to, tentatively, name two possible explanations for the apparent disconnect between the question and the projects.
 The first possible explanation is that the Team members did not fully embrace and/or understand the question and, thus, created projects that they were either (a) already planning to do, or (b) somehow connected to one piece of what they thought might be related to the question, but ultimately struggled to make the connection.
 This is no reflection on the team, but is more a reflection on my choice of question and the wording of the question.

 The second possible explanation is that the increased awareness and understanding of the social Trinity impacted them in a way that was far different, unexpected, and better than I had imagined it would.
 Rather than lead them to want to learn more about the Trinity (which is always my default mode) the conversations about social Trinity lead the team to see that spiritual formation is really about relationships, because God is relationships (or, what I would call relationality).
 The types of relationships in which they engage, and the understanding of relationship itself, shifted for the team members.
-Previously, their idea of a relationship was that of a transaction between two autonomous beings. ((my words to interpret their meaning, not a quote)) They might have said, prior to the project, that we need to build relationships in order to get people to either come to church or accept the Gospel.
+Previously, their idea of a relationship was that of a transaction between two autonomous beings.1 They might have said, prior to the project, that we need to build relationships in order to get people to either come to church or accept the Gospel.
 Now, however, the team seems to understand that relationships are not an option in life, but are the primary essence of our being.
 We must, therefore, begin with relationships and see what God is doing in those relationships by engaging the neighbor and listening first.

 As with all dualism, I think the answer to my question regarding the disconnect between the research question and the projects is a combination of both ideas listed above.
 It is true, on the one hand, that the team struggled to understand the question.
 Yet, on the other hand, in the asking and the reflective processing of it, space was created in us to reimagine ways of being in the world.
 The Spirit formed us in new ways.
 Is this not spiritual formation?